Fuyukai/Tinlok/docs/notes/note-contributing.rst

 ============

 Tinlok uses Mercurial for version control, as Mercurial is superior to Git.
-Unfortunately, Git won despite being worse (at least partially due to propaganda) and as such there are very few good public places to host Mercurial repositories.
+Unfortunately, Git won despite being worse and as such there are very few good public places to host Mercurial repositories.

 Currently, Tinlok uses a GitHub_ repository as its primary repository, using hg-git.
 At some point, I aim to get Tinlok moved to either the public Heptapod_ instance, a self-hosted instance,